thestrongchin/Number-Guessing-Game/README.md

 My simple number guessing game features several enhancements to ensure it functions properly and provides an improved user experience.
 Some of the features are:
 - Robust error detection catches character errors and too high/too low numbers over 100 and under 1
 - Too high/low feedback on user input, to make it easier to guess the correct number with only 5 attempts
-- Game restarting, with a new number generated after attempts run out/user guesses correct numbers
+- The game can restart/cancel after finishing the game
 - DEBUG mode for easy testing
 - Number generation between 1 and 100
 - Error detection for numbers and characters for the restarting input